deadlyfingers/blog/_posts/2017-03-10-unity3d-and-azure-blob-storage.md

 ## Unity Asset Bundles

 [Unity Asset Bundles](https://docs.unity3d.com/ScriptReference/AssetBundle.html) provide a way to dynamically load in assets in your project.
 This [Asset Bundle demo for Blob Storage](https://github.com/Unity3dAzure/StorageServicesDemo/tree/master/Assets/Demos/AssetBundle) is a little more complicated than the other examples.
 An important note to remember is that Asset Bundle binaries need to be build for each target platform.
-Refer to Unity documentation on [building Asset Bundles](https://docs.unity3d.com/Manual/BuildingAssetBundles.html) for more info on building Asset Bundles.
+Refer to Unity documentation on [building Asset Bundles](https://docs.unity3d.com/Manual/BuildingAssetBundles.html) for morecategories: code on building Asset Bundles.
 Also make sure to review the code stripping section if you want to be able to use referenced scripts in your Prefabs when you do a build.

 ### Building and uploading the Asset Bundles for each platform to Blob Storage